What are Faculty Fellows?

 Tranum Kaur, Faculty of Science

 Tranum has been following her passion of teaching as a University Faculty since 2006.
-She has taught various undergrad and grad level courses such as: Bio-physics, Molecular Biology, Biotechnology, Drugs: From Discovery to Market, Physiology, and Bio-informatics to name a few.
-She successfully applied creative and innovative teaching techniques in her courses such as “Discussion Digest” and “Opinion Papers” in the School of Pharmacy, University of Waterloo, ON.
+She has taught various undergrad and grad level courses such as: Bio-physics, Molecular Biology, Biotechnology, Drugs: From Discovery to Market, Physiology and mechanism of disease, Protein Structure and Function, and Bio-informatics to name a few.
+She successfully applied creative and innovative teaching techniques in her courses such as “Discussion Digest” and “Opinion Papers” in the School of Pharmacy, University of Waterloo, and at the University of Windsor, ON.
 Tranum’s research interest so far has been on Nano medicine in the field of oncology (Cancer Drug Delivery and Development, and Cancer Treatment).

 MMB Program graduates get credit for both science based and business related courses.
 Attendees and students will benefit at large by listening to the key speakers from industry to patent agents to technology commercialization officers.
 This symposium will expose them to intricacies of what it takes to takes your innovation especially if it is coming from life sciences to the market.
 The thoughts are to open this symposium to include all the disciplines at the campus from our graduate Medical Biotechnology Program (MMB) to Biology to Medical School of Schulich and Odette Business School, if possible, so all health and business related field.